robot-i-o/rio-hw/docs/ubuntu.md

 anydesk --get-status
 # for "ERROR: display_server_not_supported", see https://askubuntu.com/a/1148504

+# restart display manager
+sudo systemctl restart gdm3

 # open a terminal after signing in to anydesk window
-sudo systemctl restart gdm3
 sudo xhost +local:
 sudo su $USER
 tmux new -s anydesk